Rumeysakeskin/Turkish-Text-to-Speech/README.md

 - Setup
 - Data Preperation
 - Training Fastpitch from scratch (Spectrogram Generator)
-- Fine-tuning the model with HiFi-GAN
+- Fine-tuning the model with HiFi-GAN (Waveforms Generator from input mel-spectrograms)

 ### Setup